-Suspect pleads no contest to Florida mosque fire
+Suspect gets 30 years in Florida mosque fire

 FORT PIERCE, Fla.
-(AP) — An ex-convict who investigators say confessed to setting fire to a Florida mosque tied to the Orlando nightclub shooter pleaded no contest to those charges.
+(AP) — An ex-convict who posted anti-Islamic rants online pleaded no contest and was sentenced to 30 years in prison on Monday to setting fire to a mosque that the Orlando nightclub shooter attended occasionally.

-Joseph Schneider pleaded no contest to second-degree arson during Monday’s hearing in Fort Pierce.
-A no contest plea is treated the same as a guilty plea and he could get up to 30 years in prison when sentenced.
+Joseph Schreiber, dressed in a burnt orange jumpsuit, his wrists and ankles shackled, pleaded no contest during Monday’s hearing before Circuit Judge Steven Levin.
+Schreiber answered Levin’s questions in a clear, unwavering voice before sentencing.
+He was also ordered to pay $10,000 in restitution although damages exceeded $100,000.

-The 32-year-old Schreiber set the fire at the Islamic Center of Fort Pierce last Sept.
+A no contest plea is treated the same as a guilty plea.
+He had confessed to detectives that he set fire to the Islamic Center of Fort Pierce last Sept.
 11, the 15th anniversary of the 2001 terrorist attacks.
-No one was injured in the fire.
-Pulse nightclub shooter Omar Mateen sometimes attended the mosque.
+The damage to the mosque was so extensive that the leaders recently announced that it will move.

-Last July, Schreiber, who is Jewish, posted on Facebook that “All Islam is radical” and that all Muslims should be treated as terrorists and criminals.
+Omar Mateen was killed by police after opening fire at the Pulse nightclub on June 12 in a rampage that left 49 victims dead and 53 wounded, making it the worst mass shooting in modern U.S. history.
+Mateen professed allegiance to the Islamic State group.
+His father is among roughly 100 people who regularly attend the mosque.

 Most Read Stories